Nanny Cam Footage Shows Autistic Toddler Removing Window AC & Crawling Out 7th Floor Window

 “Give me your hand, little one.
 Give me your hand,” Espertome recalled saying as she desperately reached for the toddler.

 Reporters asked Maria if the toddler appeared to be scared at the time.
-She told them that Jariel did not respond to her requests to come into the window because she was playing outside on the scaffolding.
+She told them that Jariel did not respond to her requests to come into the window because he was playing outside on the scaffolding.

 According to Safety.com, chances are also pretty good Jariel was unaware of the fact that he was in any danger as Espertome attempted to pull him to safety.
 Most parents of children with autism are forced to live in constant fear as it is common for those with autism to have little to no real awareness of the dangers around them.